yujiri.xyz

 Negative feedback loops

 Some people hate positive feedback loops so much that they advocate doing the opposite thing and making the game get harder on whoever's in the lead.
 And ominously, this philosophy seems to be much more popular - while fewer games implement it, I've never actually heard anyone criticize it.
-So I'm going to be the first to do so in a noble attempt to save the game industry.
+So I'm going to be the first to do so in a noble attempt to save games.

 Negative feedback loops make the early game feel like wasted effort in the same way positive feedback loops do the late game: you can outplay your opponent and get ahead early, but what's the point when the game will even itself out?
 And this time you can't escape the frustration by resigning because it happens *before* the outcome is known, so negative feedback loops are actually much worse.